-This year The discussion is particularly controversial: In view of the exploding energy costs and the resulting average ten percent increase in ticket prices, the question arises as to whether skiing has finally become a luxury sport?
+The discussion The issue of ticket prices, which have risen noticeably again this year, remains controversial: Given the general rise in prices in all areas of life, the question arises as to whether skiing has finally become a luxury sport and unaffordable for many people?
 Nevertheless: Despite high prices, skiing holidays are still a fixture for many Austrians.
 This is also thanks to small and affordable ski areas that specialize in families.
 And the large ski associations also increasingly have special offers in their programs.
 Nothing should stand in the way of a successful ski holiday with the family.
-The lifts in the more than 200 Austrian ski areas are generally top-notch anyway, and the surrounding facilities, from cross-country ski runs and winter hiking trails to hotels and huts, are also impressive.
+The lifts in the more than 200 Austrian ski areas are generally top-notch anyway.
+And the surrounding facilities, from cross-country ski runs and winter hiking trails to hotels and huts, are also impressive.
 Especially in international comparison.

 Holidaymakers, in turn, find a wide range of options in Austria - "from 'low budget' to luxury ski resorts," says State Secretary for Tourism Susanne Kraus-Winkler.
 Accommodation is also available in all price categories, from private rooms to four- and five-star hotels.
 Austria also has the image "that we can always offer guaranteed snow."

-Pitztal, on the other hand, is introducing a new young family ski pass this winter, which costs from 145 euros for a 3-day ski pass, or from 265 euros for a 6-day ski pass, depending on the season.
-And families staying in Pitztal can also take advantage of the offer of free children's ski courses for children under 6 on selected dates.
-In the Karwendel Silver Region, children between the ages of four and twelve receive a free ski course for bookings of seven nights or more, and a similar offer is also available for returning skiers aged 50 and over.
-Some areas offer special ladies' weeks; others, such as Nassfeld in Carinthia, offer 4=3 promotions.
+In the Pitztal, on the other hand, there is a young family ski pass, which costs from 174 euros for a 3-day ski pass or from 305 euros for a 6-day ski pass, depending on the season.
+And families staying in the Pitztal can also take advantage of the offer of free children's ski courses for children under 6 on selected dates.
+In the Karwendel Silver Region, children between the ages of four and twelve receive a free ski course for bookings of seven nights or more, and there is a similar offer for returning skiers aged 50 and over.
+Some areas offer special ladies' weeks; others, such as Nassfeld in Carinthia, offer 4=3 offers.
 Most have special weekly offers for certain times outside of holiday periods.
 For example, in the Bregenzerwald, a four-day ski course and six-day lift passes are included in the price of the overnight stay for children between the ages of three and six in one week in January and two weeks in March.
 This requires a seven-night stay accompanied by at least one adult.
-And in the Tyrolean, East Tyrolean and Carinthian Ski Hit areas of the Schultz Group, children up to six years of age ski for free and kids and teens between six and 18 years of age receive a 50 percent discount.
+And in the Tyrolean, East Tyrolean and Carinthian Ski Hit areas of the Schultz Group, children up to six years of age ski for free, and kids and teens between six and 18 years of age get a 50 percent discount.
+And in the flagship ski area of Kitzbühel, the practice lifts Mocking, Rasmusleiten and Ministreif are free, as are some practice lifts in Kirchberg, Aschau, Reith and Jochberg.

-Conclusion: Almost every ski area has discounts and special offers: Before booking your holiday, you should check with your local tourist office or online to find out exactly which ones are available where and when.
+Conclusion: Almost every ski area has discounts and promotions: Before booking your vacation, everyone should check which ones are available where and when at the regional tourist office or on the Internet.
 Thanks to the numerous online platforms, prices are now completely transparent.
-Another thing to keep in mind is that the smaller areas often only have drag lifts or at most chair lifts, but they are generally less crowded than the large ski areas.
+Another thing to keep in mind: Small areas often only have drag lifts or at most chair lifts, but are generally less crowded than the large ski areas.

 20 SKI RESORTS FOR THE WHOLE FAMILY